homas01123/SABER/README.md

 # SABER
-Semi-Analytical Bayesian Error Retrieval; Read the description of Main.R
+Semi-Analytical Bayesian Error Retrieval;
+Read the description of each file in headers.
+Soon will create a formal markdown for the walkthrough